 EMS response time standards have not been developed.
 The EMSA recommended guidelines are used as guidelines for Tuolumne County; currently, there are no local regulations mandating specific ambulance response times.
-Ambulance response times are routinely monitored by the EMS agency and the EMCC.
+Ambulance response times are routinely monitored by the EMS agency.

-COORDINATION WITH OTHER EMS AGENCIES: Mountain Valley EMS Agency - Mariposa County ambulances are routinely used to respond to the south-west portion of Tuolumne County due to their shorter response times
+COORDINATION WITH OTHER EMS AGENCIES: Mountain Counties EMS Agency - Mariposa County ambulances are routinely used to respond to the south-west portion of Tuolumne County due to their shorter response times